jjiajun/traceyourether-server/Readme.md

 A decentralized e-payment app where users can request and approve payment on the Ethereum blockchain!

-This is the frontend repo.
-Backend repo can be found [here](https://github.com/jjiajun/TraceYourEther-Project5-Backend).
+This is the backend repo.
+Frontend repo can be found [here](https://github.com/jjiajun/traceyourether-server).

 <!-- TABLE OF CONTENTS -->
 <details>